AdamKerkemeyer/ECSE318/README.md

-ayo so we doing motherfuckin verlog here
+ayo so we doing motherfuckin verilog here